Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using

-In Fig.~\ref{subfig-i}, we see that, for a given data sampling rate and observation time, the sky localization area decreases with decreasing noise, and saturates at around a few tens of $\deg^2$ for high effective PSNR.
-This is due to parameter degeneracies that cannot be resolved further, unless multiple SRGOs are utilized or better models are utilized that, for instance, account for higher-order harmonic modes of GWs \cite{2208.13351}.
-Furthermore, at a given PSNR, the sky localization improves upon increasing the data sampling rate.
-This is because the effective noise is inversely proportional to the square root of the total number of data points, or in other words, the square root of the data sampling rate times the observing time.
-The error bars show the statistical variation of the parameter estimation, and they increase with increasing noise.
-Thus, parameter estimation becomes unreliable at high levels of noise, with the sky localization area covering almost the entire sky for PNSR values lower than $\sim 0.1$.
-An effective PSNR of $\sim 80$ seems to be the threshold for a single SRGO to achieve its best possible sky localization.
-Comparing values from a curve of constant PSNR in Fig.~\ref{subfig-ii} with the corresponding values at the same PSNR in Fig.~\ref{subfig-i}, we see that in general, for the same effective PSNR (i.e. same PSNR and number of data points), increasing the observation time improves sky localization.
-This is because, the effect of Earth's rotation can be exploited to a greater extent to break some parameter degeneracies.
-An exception to this trend may occur when the Shannon-Nyquist condition is violated, i.e. for a fixed number of data points, a smaller observation time may result in better parameter estimation if increasing the observation time (reducing the data sampling rate) results in aliasing.
+An exception to this trend may occur when the Shannon-Nyquist condition is violated, i.e.\ for a fixed number of data points, a smaller observation time may result in better parameter estimation if increasing the observation time (reducing the data sampling rate) results in aliasing.